What is agranulocytosis?

-Neutrophils are a critical part of the body’s immune system.
-They are often the first immune cells to arrive at the site of any infection, where they consume and destroy harmful invaders like bacteria.
+Neutrophils are a critical part of your body’s immune system.
+They’re often the first immune cells to arrive at the site of infection.
+They consume and destroy harmful invaders like bacteria.

-Other signs of agranulocytosis can include:
+Other signs and symptoms of agranulocytosis can include:

 - fast heart rate

 There are two types of agranulocytosis.
 The first type is congenital, meaning you’re born with the condition.
 The second type is acquired.
 You can acquire agranulocytosis from certain drugs or medical procedures.

 In both forms of agranulocytosis, you have a dangerously low neutrophil count.
 Healthy levels in adults usually fall in the range of 1,500 to 8,000 neutrophils per microliter (mcL) of blood.
 In agranulocytosis, you have less than 500 per mcL.

 In acquired agranulocytosis, something causes your bone marrow to either fail to produce neutrophils or produce neutrophils that don’t grow into fully mature, functioning cells.
 It’s also possible for something to cause the neutrophils to die too quickly.
 In congenital agranulocytosis, you inherit a genetic abnormality that causes this.

 - exposure to chemicals, such as the insecticide DDT